Modular affine Hecke category and regular centralizer: Introduction

 \subsection{Acknowledgements}

-We thank A. Bouthier for useful discussions on Steinberg's sections, and S. Cotner for enlightening exchanges on centralizers of regular elements and sending a preliminary version of~\cite{cotner}.
-Finally we thank P. Achar for stimulating discussions.
+We thank P. Achar for stimulating discussions, C.~Bonnaf\'e for his help with a reference, A. Bouthier for useful discussions on Steinberg's sections, S. Cotner for enlightening exchanges on centralizers of regular elements and sending a preliminary version of~\cite{cotner}, and P.~Etingof for his explanations on a result from~\cite{egno}.

 This paper is the second step of a project we initially started as a joint work with L. Rider.
 We thank her for her early contributions to this program.

 R.B.~was supported by NSF Grant No.~DMS-1601953.
 This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (S.R., grant agreement No.~101002592).